gladish/autobus/README.md

 ## Plan

-### Phase 1 - Hardware Augmentation
+### Milestone 1: Hardware Augmentation

 The first step is to outfit the bus with new hardware.
 I went back and forth between an Arduino UNO-Q and a Raspberry Pi, but I’m going with a Raspberry Pi for a few reasons.
 1. I wasn't sure if the UnoQ's arm core was powerful enougth to run things like OpenCV
-1. I already own an rpi5
-1. I'm anxiously waiting for Arduino VENTUNO-Q.
+1. I already own an rpi5.
+I'm anxiously waiting for Arduino VENTUNO-Q.
-I concede that using a newer dual MCP/MPU arduino would be a cleaner setup since the pi needs an external board to drive servos properly.
+I concede that using a newer dual MCP/MPU arduinos would be a cleaner setup since the pi needs an external board to drive servos properly.
 And although the UNO-Q needs the Arduino Media Carrier board to attach a MIPI CSI camear, it would be a cleaner package.

+#### Milestone Objectives
+- I can control servos from software running on the rpi.
+- Ethernet for networking.
+Don't worry about wireless just yet
+- The servo driver is wired up to the rpi.
+- Not trying to control the bus yet.
+Just control a servero by turning it left & right.

 #### Parts List